![]() |

 South Thailand Nai Ploa, Supar Royal Beach Hotel entrance. |

-Traveling back towards Bangkok on our last week in Thailand, we arrive in a village named Khanom and venture to the village’s beach called Nai Ploa.
-This is off season for Thai tourism and the area caters to Thai families and Thai business retreats.
-We were suggested that the beach cottages could be a place to stay but our noses smell mold and our eyes see uncomfortable beds.
+In our final week in Thailand, we traveled back to Bangkok and stopped in a village called Khanom.
+We decided to visit the village's beach, Nai Ploa.
+Since it is off-season for Thai tourism, the area mainly serves Thai families and business retreats.
+Although we were advised that the beach cottages could be a good place to stay, we noticed a musty, moldy smell and saw that the beds looked uncomfortable.

 ![]() |